PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 tail repair adds an explicit singleton channel or removes a redundant trailing- singleton reshape only when its source is CF-like.
 The exporter retains the ordered precanonicalization orchestrator and imports these focused decisions.
+The older post-helper `torch.cat(dim=3)` regex block was a strict subset of the shared concat helper's alias-aware CF guard and is removed; concat axis repair therefore has one decision point.
 The singleton-reshape-to-CF-binary repair is another focused rule in this owner.
 Its local patterns, feature-axis guard, following binary relationship, rewrite, and CF evidence update are applied atomically through one indexed